 - #5.
 QA Checklist – Before and After Deployment

-- How does the code is migrated from one environment to other?
+- How does the code is migrated from one environment to another?

-I will cover following topics in this article –
+I will cover the following topics in this article

-- Why is it important for testers to be aware of release and deployment process?
+- Why is it important for testers to be aware of the release and deployment process?